 The Vietnamese government and agencies know their country best.
 We will seek to collaborate with our host country officials and its people in order to achieve the best result for each situation, person and community accordingly.

 Our donors and supporters have trusted us with their gift of donations and resources; we pledge our transparency and integrity to you.
 We are proud of our ability to efficiently provide services to our clients with a minimum of operating expenses.
-Please see our financial reports for 2013, 2014, and 2015.
+Please see our financial reports for 2013, 2014, 2015, 2016,and 2017.
 We invite you, our donors and sponsors to join us to visit Vietnam.
 While we are grateful for your support, we would like to share the gratitude from our clients to you directly.

 We are grateful to the hundred of volunteers who have been serving Vietnam with us since 1993.
 Your dedication and love have sustained our clients and us for over 20 years.
 We hope you will continue to give us your love and support for many more years to come.

 Binh Rybacki left Vietnam with her family at the age of eighteen.
 The American government evacuated her family in the last days before the fall of Saigon to the Communist troops.
 Binh continued her education at Colorado State University and worked for Hewlett-Packard for 25 years as an integrated circuit designer and information technology specialist.